xaca/xaca/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on programming teacher
+- 🔭 I’m currently working on 🧑‍🏫 Programming teacher
 - 🌱 I’m currently learning Figma, Laravel, CSS, Android
 - 👯 I’m looking to collaborate on Project based learning & Game based learning
 - 🤔 I’m looking for help with My repos
 - 💬 Ask me about HTML, CSS, JS & programming
 - 📫 How to reach me: and1res@hotmail.com
 - 😄 Pronouns: He/El
-- ⚡ Fun fact: I love programmming
+- ⚡ Fun fact: I ❤️ programmming